SAP-samples/btp-terraform-samples/README.md

 ## Content

-You will find the detailed information about the [provider](https://registry.terraform.io/browse/providers) in the official [documentation](https://registry.terraform.io/browse/providers) in the [Terraform registry](https://registry.terraform.io/).
+You will find the detailed information about the [provider](https://registry.terraform.io/providers/SAP/btp/latest) in the official [documentation](https://registry.terraform.io/providers/SAP/btp/latest/docs) in the [Terraform registry](https://registry.terraform.io/).

 > **Note**: The application of the Terraform configurations we provide in this repository can create cost on your side depending on the sample and the contained resources.
-Please be aware of that and destroy the resources if no longer needed to avoid unnecessary cost on your side.
+Please be aware of that and destroy the resources if no longer needed to avoid unnecessary costs on your side.

 ## Support, Feedback, Contributing